 or private nonprofit organizations providing services to victims of sexual

 assault or domestic violence.
-As used in this subdivision, "abuse
+As used in this paragraph, "abuse against

-against a child" means "child abuse" as defined in Section
+a child" means "child abuse and neglect" as defined in

-11165.6 of the Penal Code and abuse against any of the other persons described
+Section 11165.6 of the Penal Code and abuse against any of the other persons

 habitual or continual abuse of alcohol, or the habitual or continual abuse

 of prescribed controlled substances by either parent.
 Before considering